Lauri Lebo

-Lauri Lebo is a spokeswoman for the Pennsylvania State Education Association, Secretary of the ACLU-Pennsylvania Board of Directors, author, former radio station co-owner and disc jockey, and reporter from York County, Pennsylvania.
+Lauri Lebo (born March 18, 1964) is a spokeswoman for the Pennsylvania State Education Association, Secretary of the ACLU-Pennsylvania Board of Directors, author, former radio station co-owner and disc jockey, and reporter from York County, Pennsylvania.
 Lebo was the principal local reporter covering Kitzmiller v.
 Dover in 2004 and 2005, and was featured prominently in the Nova documentary Judgment Day: Intelligent Design on Trial both because of her coverage and because her father, Shiremanstown Mayor Dean Lebo, who co-owned Christian radio station WWII-AM (broadcasting to Harrisburg), sided with the Dover school board in the controversy.

 An award-winning journalist for over 20 years.
 Lebo helped to reopen murder cases from the 1969 York Race Riot, She left reporting to write The Devil in Dover, a book about the trial of the intelligent design movement and its effects on Dover.

 Early life

 Lauri was the oldest of Dean and Ann Lebo's five children.
 She attended Sunday school weekly and sang in the church choir.
 She believed the stories of Adam and Eve, Noah's Ark, and Jesus’ sacrifice.
 Her mother taught her to enjoy life.
 Her father taught her about possibilities.
 As she grew older, she drifted away from the church.

 Her father's conversion to the Pentecostal faith began in 1987, when Lauri Lebo was about 23.
 Her father, who had taught her about the distance of the stars and whom she loved dearly, became “... a fundamentalist, speaking-in-tongues, slain-in-the-spirit, beware-the-mark-of-the-beast, faith-healing Christian...”)

 Lebo said her York County male elementary school classmates used to beat her up because of her “big mouth.”

 Inspired by her friend's journalist father, Ed Jensen, who included his daughter's friends in his “clever” news-related conversations, Lebo decided to become a journalist.

 When she was 15, her family evacuated their home due to the Three Mile Island partial nuclear meltdown just across the Susquehanna River from Newberrytown, less than 5 miles from her home at the time.